typesafehub/sbt-conductr/README.md

 nrOfCpus              | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
 Required. overrideEndpoints     | Overrides the endpoints settings key with new endpoints.
 This task should be used if the endpoints need to be specified programmatically.
 The default is None. roles                 | The types of node in the cluster that this bundle can be deployed to.
 Defaults to "web". startCommand          | Command line args required to start the component.
 Paths are expressed relative to the component's bin folder.
-The default is to use the bash script in the bin folder. <br/> Example JVM component: </br> `BundleKeys.startCommand += "-Dhttp.address=$WEB_BIND_IP -Dhttp.port=$WEB_BIND_PORT"` </br> Example Docker component (should additional args be required): </br> `BundleKeys.startCommand += "dockerArgs -v /var/lib/postgresql/data:/var/lib/postgresql/data"` (this adds arguments to `docker run`).
-Note that memory heap is controlled by the memory BundleKey and heap flags should not be passed here. system                | A logical name that can be used to associate multiple bundles with each other.
+The default is to use the bash script in the bin folder. <br/> Example JVM component: </br> `BundleKeys.startCommand += "-Dakka.cluster.roles.1=frontend"` </br> Example Docker component (should additional args be required): </br> `BundleKeys.startCommand += "dockerArgs -v /var/lib/postgresql/data:/var/lib/postgresql/data"` (this adds arguments to `docker run`).
+Note that memory heap is controlled by the BundleKeys.memory key and heap flags should not be passed here. system                | A logical name that can be used to associate multiple bundles with each other.
 This could be an application or service association and should include a version e.g. myapp-1.0.0.
 Defaults to the package name. systemVersion         | A version to associate with a system.
 This setting defaults to the value of compatibilityVersion.